2023 Plant Talk 9

 A theme of food as medicine repeatedly came up throughout the literature.
 The use of plants for healing teas and detoxification by eating greens is commonly mentioned.
 Many spices are stated to act medicinally as well.
 However, good diet, exercise, hydration and rest all combine with herbal supplementation to keep illness at bay.

 Original white settlers of Appalachia brought many of their European plants and healing traditions with them.
 However, they also picked up significant knowledge at times from the indigenous tribes present and potentially African Americans as well.
 Herbalism is very popular in general in the U.S. today.
-However, in Appalachia many people persist with the growing, harvesting and learning about herbalism in a more direct and popular way than many other areas of the country or parts of the rich urbanized world.
+However, in Appalachia many people persist with the growing, harvesting and learning about herbalism in a more direct and grassroots way than many other areas of the country or parts of the rich urbanized world.

 Further Research on Medicinal Herbs of Appalachia